The International Trade Blog Export Compliance

 - Foreign entity (if in the U.S. when items are purchased or obtained for export).

-The National Customs Brokers & Forwarders Association of America (NCBFAA) says this: “If you are the recipient of the purchase order from the overseas party for cargo that is exported and you are invoicing them for the product, you are the USPPI no matter what the terms of sale are.”
+The National Customs Brokers and Forwarders Association of America (NCBFAA) says this: “If you are the recipient of the purchase order from the overseas party for cargo that is exported and you are invoicing them for the product, you are the USPPI no matter what the terms of sale are.”

 If we’re thinking in general terms, the term USPPI falls under the umbrella of Exporter.
-You can be an exporter and not be a USPPI—conversely, being a USPPI indicates that you are a specific type of exporter.
+You can be an exporter and not be a USPPI; conversely, being a USPPI indicates that you are a specific type of exporter.

-You must identify yourself as a USPPI when exporting in the United States in order to file in AES—only the USPPI, the USPPI’s authorized agent, or the authorized agent of the Foreign Principal Party in Interest (FPPI) can file.
+You must identify yourself as a USPPI when exporting in the United States in order to file in AES.
+Only the USPPI, the USPPI’s authorized agent, or the authorized agent of the Foreign Principal Party in Interest (FPPI) can file.
 (See A Quick Guide to Title 15, Part 30 Foreign Trade Regulations.)

 The U.S. Census Bureau website is the best place to find answers to questions regarding the USPPI and to learn about the regulations.
-In addition, these four articles are great material to help you understand who’s who when you’re exporting:
+In addition, these three articles are great material to help you understand who’s who when you’re exporting:

 - How to Determine the USPPI